junxit/us-congress-code/title-22/chapter-18/sec-1465bb.md

 1998—Subsec. (a).
 Pub.
 L. 105–277, § 1325(1), substituted “Broadcasting Board of Governors” for “United States Information Agency”.
 Subsec. (c).
 Pub.
 L. 105–277, § 1325(2), in heading struck out “USIA” before “Television” and in text substituted “the ‘Television” for “ ‘USIA Television”.

+### Change of Name

+Broadcasting Board of Governors renamed United States Agency for Global Media pursuant to section 6204(a)(22) of this title.
+The renaming was effectuated by notice to congressional appropriations committees dated May 24, 2018, and became effective Aug.
+22, 2018.

 ### Effective Date of 1998 Amendment

 Amendment by Pub.
 L. 105–277 effective Oct.
 1, 1999, see section 1301 of Pub.
 L. 105–277, set out as an Effective Date note under section 6531 of this title.